tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 Please configure pedestrian NPCs as the following:

-1. Locate pedestrian prefabs on a scene
+1. Place pedestrian prefabs on a scene
     1. Prefabs is in `Assets/Awsim/Prefabs/Entity/Npc/Pedestrian/`
     2. Pedestrians should be child object of `NPCPedestrians` hierarchy
 2. Attach `SimplePedestrianWalkerController` component to pedestrians